Ariane 5: Second stage

 The second stage was on top of the main stage and below the payload.
 The original Ariane — Ariane 5G — used the EPS (Étage à Propergols Stockables — Storable Propellant Stage), which was fueled by monomethylhydrazine (MMH) and nitrogen tetroxide, containing 10000 kg of storable propellant.
 The EPS was subsequently improved for use on the Ariane 5G+, GS, and ES.

 The EPS upper stage was capable of repeated ignition, first demonstrated during flight V26 which was launched on 5 October 2007.
 This was purely to test the engine, and occurred after the payloads had been deployed.
 The first operational use of restart capability as part of a mission came on 9 March 2008, when two burns were made to deploy the first Automated Transfer Vehicle (ATV) into a circular parking orbit, followed by a third burn after ATV deployment to de-orbit the stage.
 This procedure was repeated for all subsequent ATV flights.

 Ariane 5ECA used the ESC (Étage Supérieur Cryotechnique — Cryogenic Upper Stage), which was fueled by liquid hydrogen and liquid oxygen.
 The ESC used the HM7B engine previously used in the Ariane 4 third stage.
 The propellent load of 14.7 tonne allowed the engine to burn for 945 seconds while providing 6.5 tonne of thrust.
 The ESC provided roll control during powered flight and full attitude control during payload separation using hydrogen gas thrusters.
 Oxygen gas thrusters allowed longitudinal acceleration after engine cutoff.
 The flight assembly included the Vehicle Equipment Bay, with flight electronics for the entire rocket, and the payload interface and structural support.

 Fairing

 The payload and all upper stages were covered at launch by a fairing for aerodynamic stability and protection from heating during supersonic flight and acoustic loads.
 It was jettisoned once sufficient altitude has been reached, typically above 100 km.
 It was made by Ruag Space and since flight VA-238 it was composed of 4 panels.

 Launch preparations

 With the exception of the solid rocket boosters (for safety and cost reasons), the components were assembled in Europe, and then shipped to French Guyana by boat.
-Once at Kourou, the components were assembled in the Launcher Integration Building (BIL), then transfered into the Final Assembly Building (BAF) for mating the payload and fairing, before the completed rocket was transfered to the Launch Zone (ZL) for fueling and launch.
+Once at Kourou, the components were assembled in the Launcher Integration Building (BIL), then transferred into the Final Assembly Building (BAF) for mating the payload and fairing, before the completed rocket was transferred to the Launch Zone (ZL) for fueling and launch.